gumaerc-testorg/18.904-spring-2011/content/pages/teaching-notes.md

 Organization
 ------------

 The class met for one hour three times a week.
 Each time, two students spoke for about 25 minutes each.
 This worked very well.
 I think it's preferable to having one student speak for the entire time for a few reasons: for instance, it gives the students less to prepare for their lecture and if someone is not doing so well at least they're not talking for very long!
 I planned out the topics for the lectures ahead of time and gave the students a fairly detailed overview of what they should cover in their lectures.
-See the [Syllabus]({{< baseurl >}}/pages/syllabus) and [Student Lecture Schedule]({{< baseurl >}}/pages/lecture-summaries).
+See the {{< resource_link 04eed4c2-e03e-e499-2f74-03e77273d890 "Syllabus" >}} and {{< resource_link e803d8bc-7706-e2b1-ffda-554c4900cb98 "Student Lecture Schedule" >}}.

 Final paper
 -----------

 The students were required to write a final paper of about 10 pages in length, on a special topic.
-I came up with a [list of possible topics]({{< baseurl >}}/pages/final-paper) and put it on the class webpage to give them ideas.
+I came up with a {{< resource_link 6b9bfa3d-ceed-67e5-a93d-cd0254b0e116 "list of possible topics" >}} and put it on the class webpage to give them ideas.
 I didn't require them to use one of these topics, but I think everyone did.
 I made them choose a topic by the 15{{< sup "th" >}} class session, hand in a draft by the 27{{< sup "th" >}} class session and then had the final paper due by the 32{{< sup "nd" >}} class session.
 There were a total of 39 class sessions.

 Homework
 --------